elanaelman/HMM/readme.txt

 CSC 246 Project 3: HMM
 Henry Lin and Elana Elman

-Our program has three parts.
+Our program has four parts.
     1. hmm.py
         This program builds, trains, and saves a HMM based on training data.
         The command to run it is: